The Leeds Parks Challenge is the first-ever MyMyelitis fundraiser!

 Firstly, I wanted to give something back to the hospital trust which treated me during my MOG Antibody Disease attack.

-Since being admitted into care at Leeds Teaching Hospitals, the care I received was great from all involved.
-This includes the nurses, porters, consultants and admin staff during my stay.
+Since being admitted to Leeds Teaching Hospitals, I have received excellent care from all involved, including the nurses, porters, consultants, and admin staff during my stay.

-The neurologists treated the condition correctly, even accurately predicting the diagnosis of MOGAD before the blood test results came back which confirmed it.
+The neurologists treated the condition correctly, even accurately predicting the diagnosis of MOGAD before the blood test results confirmed it.

 After reading horror stories involving misdiagnosis and mistreatment of my condition, I realised how lucky I was.
-This likely made a significant impact to my chances of making an excellent recovery.
+The care I received has likely significantly impacted my chances of making an excellent recovery.

-The NHS continues to be under pressure during the pandemic and continue to provide quality care to those who need it.
+The NHS continues under pressure during the pandemic and provides quality care to those who need it.

-The Leeds Parks Challenge has taken place at 1 year on from my treatment at Leeds Teaching Hospitals.
-Taking part to raise funds to give something back to them seemed like the right thing to do.
+The Leeds Parks Challenge has taken place one year after my treatment at Leeds Teaching Hospitals.
+Taking part in raising funds to give something back to them seemed like the right thing to do.

 What you can do to help?